 To determine if our bulk- seq data recapitulates genuine changes in gene expression, we compared the expression of ribosomal small subunit protein 19b (RpS19b) in bulk mRNAseq to scRNA-seq data.
 Our bulk-seq data, as well as the available scRNA-seq data indicated that RpS19b was highly expressed in GSCs, decreased during differentiation in the cyst stages, and was greatly decreased expression in early egg chambers, consistent with previous reports (Fig 2A-B) (McCarthy et al. 2021; Sarkar et al. 2021).
 To further validate this expression pattern, we probed the expression of RpS19b in vivo using in situ hybridization as well as an RpS19b::GFP line that is under endogenous control elements (McCarthy et al. 2021).
-We found that RpS19b was present in the GSCs and diminishes in the cyst stages both at the mRNA and protein level (Figure 2C-E).
+We found that RpS19b was present in the GSCs and diminishes in the cyst stages both at the mRNA and protein level (Figure 2C-E’).
 Additionally, RpS19b::GFP expression resembled it’s mRNA expression indicating that its dynamic expression is achieved primarily through modulating the mRNA level of RpS19b, consistent with its moderate to high translational efficiency in early stages (Figure 2C-D, Supplemental Figure 2B).
 Thus, enriching for specific germline stages captures changes to gene expression in the germline.
 However, we note that care should be taken in interpreting bulk-seq results as the data may be influenced by the somatic cells present in the samples.
 However, simultaneous comparison with scRNA-seq can alleviate this problem.

-To determine the groups of genes that change as the GSCs differentiate into an egg, we used GO-term analysis to probe for pathways that change at the level of RNA using bulk-seq data.
+To determine the groups of genes that change as the GSCs differentiate into an egg, we used gene ontology (GO)-term analysis to probe for pathways that change at the level of RNA using bulk-seq data.
 We did not identify any significant GO-terms in genes that are differentially expressed between GSCs and CBs.
 We found that genes with lower expression in GSCs compared to differentiating cysts are enriched in the GO-term polytene chromosome puffing which is consistent with GO-terms identified in Wilcockson et al. for genes that are expressed at lower levels in GSCs than in differentiating cysts than GSCs (Figure 3A).
 We also identified the polytene chromosome puffing GO term in genes downregulated in CBs compared to cysts.
 Additionally, we observed that several GO-terms involving peptidase activity were enriched in genes upregulated in GSCs and CBs compared to cysts (Figure 3B).
 This is consistent with findings suggesting that peptidases can be actively regulated during differentiation and can influence stem cell fate (Tiaden et al. 2012; Han et al. 2015; Perišić Nanut et al. 2021).
 We found that two GO-terms related to glutathione transferase activity were enriched in genes downregulated in GSCs and CBs compared to ovaries from young-WT flies and in CBs compared to differentiating cysts, suggesting that metabolic processes may be altered during GSC differentiation.
 Additionally, comparison of CBs and differentiating cysts to young-WT, which contain egg chambers, indicated that downregulated genes were enriched in GO-terms involving vitelline and eggshell coat proteins (Figure 3A).